 The series is planned to have 52-episodes over the course of two seasons (although one of the creators said that a third might be possible).
 The first season ended on June 5th, 2010, and included a bonus 27th episode (not included in the slated 52) exploring Nox's past.
-Season two began airing February of 2011, and an animated movie is planned for 2014.
+Season two began airing February of 2011, and a 3 part OVA will be released in 2014.
 Currently, it continues life as a French manga (what could have been animated as season three if technical difficulties had not stopped that).

 From a technical point of view, Wakfu